SpectralOps/netz/README.md

 2. Run by yourself using docker
 3. For [PF_RING ZC (Zero Copy)](https://www.ntop.org/products/packet-capture/pf_ring/pf_ring-zc-zero-copy/) run by yourself the infrastructure and using [pf_ring setup](pf_ring/configure_pf_ring.sh)

+If you want to read more about it, you can found it here: [Scan the whole internet while drinking coffee](https://cmpxchg16.medium.com/scan-the-whole-internet-while-drinking-coffee-9c4085539594)

 ## TL;DR

 In [discover.sh](docker/discover.sh) you will find a test for [Elasticsearch](https://www.elastic.co/).